 \section{Introduction}

 Compact language models are increasingly deployed in resource-constrained settings, such as on-device assistants, private enterprise endpoints, and edge applications, where latency, memory footprint, and deployment simplicity are first-class constraints.
 In this regime, practitioners often rely on parameter sharing and lightweight output heads to keep both training and inference practical.
-A widely adopted technique is \emph{weight tying}~\citep{inan2016tying,press2017using}, which reuses the input embedding as the output projection (typically via a transpose).
+A widely adopted technique is \emph{weight tying}~\cite{inan2016tying,press2017using}, which reuses the input embedding as the output projection, typically via a transpose.
 Weight tying reduces parameters and often improves sample efficiency, making it especially attractive for small and medium-scale models.

 Despite its practical success, standard weight tying only \emph{loosely} couples the two ends of the token interface.
-It enforces shared parameters, but it does not explicitly control the \emph{geometric compatibility} between (i) encoding discrete tokens into continuous hidden states and (ii) decoding hidden states back into token logits.
-This distinction matters because the embedding--unembedding pair is the model's \emph{token interface}: a bottleneck through which all symbolic information enters and leaves the residual stream.
-During training, the effective encoding and decoding maps can become subtly misaligned, especially when optimization is sensitive (as is common for compact LMs) or when the tokenizer introduces a large vocabulary.
-We refer to this phenomenon as \emph{token interface drift}.
-In practice, drift can surface as unstable optimization (e.g., loss spikes or heightened sensitivity to learning-rate schedules) and as brittle behavior under post-training modifications that assume a stable token-aligned geometry.
+It enforces shared parameters, but it does not explicitly control the \emph{geometric compatibility} between encoding discrete tokens into continuous hidden states and decoding hidden states back into token logits.
+This distinction matters because the embedding-unembedding pair is the model's \emph{token interface}: a bottleneck through which all symbolic information enters and leaves the residual stream.
+During training, the effective encoding and decoding maps can become subtly misaligned, especially when optimization is sensitive or when the tokenizer introduces a large vocabulary.
+We refer to this phenomenon as \emph{token-interface drift}.
+In practice, drift can surface as unstable optimization, heightened sensitivity to learning-rate schedules, and brittle behavior under post-training modifications that assume a stable token-aligned geometry.

-Token-interface stability is also increasingly important for analysis and control techniques that operate through the output head.
-Mechanistic interpretability tools such as the logit lens decode intermediate residual-stream states into vocabulary space, implicitly relying on the unembedding to provide a meaningful and layerwise-consistent semantic coordinate system~\citep{nostalgebraist2020logitlens,elhage2021mathematical}.
-In parallel, post-training interventions, including model editing methods that modify factual associations~\citep{meng2022locating,meng2022mass} and parameter-efficient adaptation techniques~\citep{hu2022lora,houlsby2019parameter}, aim to induce targeted behavioral changes with minimal side effects.
-When the token interface is not geometrically consistent, these interventions become harder to predict and control: a small change expressed in hidden space may decode differently across layers or training checkpoints, complicating both diagnosis and safe updates.